michael-je/synthetic-state-space-generator/README.md

 - [License](#license)

 # Introduction
 This API allows users to generate variety of state-space graphs.
 The tool allows the user to use simple predefined graphs, or to fine-tune the graph by using user-defined function passing.
 Using Hashing and a starting seed, reproducability is ensured for each graph.
 This tool supports user control over branching factor, depth, values of states, heuristic values of states, cycles and transpositions among other features.

 An accompanying research paper can be found [here](www.example.org).

 # Getting Started
 First, you install it:
 ....
+// TODO: michael when api is ready

 # Basic Usage
 Initialize a new state-space graph by using the `State` constructor.
 ```python
 state = State()
 ```
 This creates a simple graph, with default values for each parameter.
 This default graph is a binary tree, with no maximum depth, no state values and no transpositions or cycles.

+// TODO: add a few (1-3) short examples (max 10 lines each)

+// TODO: move this code to new chapter "code examples"
 <a name="minimax-search"></a>
 Example of a minimax search in the graph:
 ```python
 from State import State
 from custom_types import Player